 Senior Educational Wellbeing Support Worker

 Lara is part of our specialist education and wellbeing support programme, providing additional help, advice and support to young people in our educational mentoring programme across London.

 Before joining REUK in June 2019, Lara worked on a pilot project at Hounslow Council which, through research and intervention, sought to reduce social isolation and reliance on public services by strengthening people's support networks, resilience and independence.

 A qualified social worker, Lara's previous roles in South Africa included working as a community social worker for a Christian NGO in deprived areas of Durban, supporting people through an array of social issues from her base in a local school and community centre.

-Rosy coordinates our mentoring hub in the Birmingham area.
+Rosy is a Higher Education Coordinator.
 Before joining REUK, Rosy was a programme manager at Heartlift, a charity working with young people who had been excluded from mainstream school or for whom mainstream education was no longer sustainable.

 Rosy studied Chemistry at Nottingham University before going on to work with Student Finance.
 She later completed a PGCE and worked as a primary school teacher where she became interested in helping young people overcome barriers to accessing education.